Azure/azure-iot-sdk-node/digitaltwins/device/devdoc/digital_twin_client.md

 ## Public API

 ### constructor
 Creates a new instance of a Digital Twin Device Client.
-An IoT Hub Device Client must be provided as well as the Digital Twin Model Identifier (DTMI) format string specifying a Capability Model.
+An IoT Hub Device Client must be provided as well as the Digital Twin Model Identifier (DTMI) format string specifying a Model ID.

 **SRS_NODE_DIGITAL_TWIN_DEVICE_06_002: [** Will throw `ReferenceError` if the constructor `client` argument is falsy. **]**

 ### fromConnectionString
-Creates a new instance of a Digital Twin Device Client using a provided connection string and device capability model.
+Creates a new instance of a Digital Twin Device Client using a provided connection string and modelID.

 **SRS_NODE_DIGITAL_TWIN_DEVICE_41_001: [** Will throw `ReferenceError` if the fromConnectionString method `connStr` argument is falsy. **]**
 **SRS_NODE_DIGITAL_TWIN_DEVICE_41_002: [** Will throw `ReferenceError` if the fromConnectionString method `modelId` argument is falsy. **]**